 The initial $489/$829 exam fees cover the entire initial certification process (application, eligibility analysis, exam, and certificate/recognition for those who are eligible and pass the exam).
 If a candidate fails the exam, the retake fee will apply each time the exam is retaken.

 All fees are nonrefundable; please be certain that you meet the eligibility requirements--or email us at firstname.lastname@example.org if you have any questions about eligibility--before you apply.

 We also encourage you to join a study group; these groups help candidates stay on a schedule and will help you tap into your colleagues’ expertise and support.

-Purchasing a facilitated virtual course or a self-study course is another way to prepare with a cohort.
+Purchasing the CETL Practice Exam, facilitated virtual course, or a self-study course are all ways to prepare either alone or with a cohort.

 How long does preparation take, and are the study materials aligned to the test?

 It varies; some individuals took the exam immediately after reviewing our prep materials, and some prepared for a year.
 Study groups, and most individual candidates, typically complete preparation in two to three months.

 The Framework is the basis of both the exam content and our study materials; while no one resource will “teach to the test,” all materials are aligned.

 The CETL® certification will expire three years after the date of issue.
 To remain certified, a CETL® is required to stay current in the CTO field EITHER by completing 60 hours of CoSN-defined continuing education activities (CEAs) or preparing to retake and then passing the CETL® exam before the expiration of the certification.
 All CEAs must be tied to one or more of the 10 skill areas identified in the Framework.
 In addition, recertification activities must take place within the three-year certification cycle.